 For fruit insured as fresh, if after conducting appraisals, the insured harvests the damaged crop as fresh fruit, use packing records in lieu of the Freeze, Hail or Wind-Scar Damage Appraisal Methods to determine the amount of damage.
 Any fruit that is packed as fresh fruit will be considered undamaged production.
 If culled fruit from the packing house are sold for juice or other products for human consumption, obtain the amount of fruit from packing house records.
-If damaged insured fresh citrus fruit are marketable (for late-season oranges only) or are marketed as juice or other products for human consumption, the juice content determined from the test house analysis will be used to determine amount of damage for such fruit.
+If damaged insured fresh citrus fruit are marketable (for late-season oranges only) or are marketed as juice or other products for human consumption, the juice content determined from the test house analysis will be used in conjunction with the fresh fruit factor to determine amount of damage for such fruit.